Guidelines to Park Rules and Regulations

 Bald eagles

 ... are protected by law.
 It is illegal to kill, harass, or possess — dead or alive — any eagle or part of an eagle, including feathers and talons.
-Convictions related to such violations may result in fines as high as $20,000 and imprisonment for 1 year.
+Convictions related to such violations may result in fines as high as $20,000 and/or imprisonment for one year.

 Nesting shorebirds

 ... are protected by law.
 Anyone who harms the birds, nests, or chicks is subject to a fine.
 Do not enter marked nesting areas on foot or by vehicles.
-Anyone who enters the sites, harms, or harasses the birds is subject to a fine.
+Anyone who enters the sites, harms, or harasses the birds may be subject to a fine.

-In some cases, there may be park-specific rules or policies that apply to activities within a particular state park.
+In some cases, there may be park-specific circumstances that affect activities within a particular state park.
 Please check with your state park of interest for additional information about its park-specific rules.

 Also, the list here represents activities available across the state parks system.
 All activities are not available at every state park.
 You may contact your state park of interest to get information about specific activities offered at that park.